 Adding Inclusions During Stretch and Folds

-I like to add fresh or dried herbs, zest and other very fine flavorings during one set of my stretch and folds.
-To ensure even distribution of your inclusions, try adding them during an early set of stretch and folds.
-Simply sprinkle the herbs on top of the dough and gently stretch and fold the dough a few times until the herbs are incorporated.
+This is probably the method I use the most.
+I like to give the gluten strands time to develop through the first stretch and fold and then add inclusions right on top of the dough during the second set of stretch and folds.
+Sprinkle the inclusions on top of the dough and gently stretch and fold the dough a few times until they are incorporated.
 If you do this early enough in the stretch and fold process, the inclusions will be easily spread throughout the dough.
-Alternatively, you can try the lamination method for a more even distribution of your inclusions.
+Some of my favorite inclusions are: shredded cheese and jalape̱os, dried fruit and nuts, caramelized onion and cheese Рthe possibilities are endless!
+Example video here.

 Adding Inclusions During Lamination

-Adding inclusions to sourdough artisan bread using the lamination method is my favorite way to add inclusions to sourdough artisan bread.
+Adding inclusions to sourdough artisan bread using the lamination method is another way to add inclusions to sourdough artisan bread.
 You can either replace a stretch and fold with this lamination process OR you can laminate the dough at the end of the bulk fermentation.
 To laminate, stretch the dough very thinly on your countertop.
 Spread your inclusions over the dough and fold up, adding a few more inclusions as you go.
 Continue with the artisan bread recipe, bench resting, shaping and cold fermenting.
-This method ensures even distribution of the inclusions and also creates beautiful layers in the bread.
-However, be mindful not to add too many inclusions as it may affect the rise and structure of the bread.
-Start with small amounts and experiment until you find the perfect balance.
-With this method, you can add a variety of inclusions such as cheeses, seeds, nuts, and even caramelized onions or roasted garlic.
+I especially like the lamination method if I’m adding any sugar or cinnamon to the dough.
+Sugar absorbs the water in the dough making it fairly messy and cinnamon slows down the fermentation process.
+Be careful when adding both these ingredients to dough.
+Watch example video here.

 Baking Sourdough Artisan Bread with Inclusions